cguenther0929/combinebomxlsx/README.md

 v2.3 -- Added UOM column.
 Searching for data headers is now done through regular expressions.

 v2.4 -- Greatly increased logging capabilities so one can more-easily determine if a BOM file is improperly formatted.

+v2.5 -- Fixed issue in which the header was being prematurely detected due to text containing keywords before the actual header was processed.